 Nowadays, almost every industry or business can benefit from electronic data interchange.
 The automotive and retail industries are the most significant Electronic Data Interchange users.
 Technology is also employed in a variety of other sectors, such as healthcare and government agencies in real estate, health care, and education.
 In actual fact, electronic data interchange can be implemented not just within organizations, but also within them, which is growing in popularity in recent times.

 The Internet is sure to play a key role in the development of E.D.I.
 XML (Extensible Markup Language), an HTML-based protocol for structuring structured data, has been gaining traction as a viable technique for making the exchange of electronic data-like operations available on the Internet.
-However, as I’ll explain later, there are a number of roadblocks that must be cleared before significant EDI can be implemented with these technologies.
+However, as I’ll explain later, there are a number of roadblocks that must be cleared before significant electronic data exchange can be implemented with these technologies.

 The Benefits of the Electronic Data Interchange Process